-In a study which surveyed 107 healthcare workers including nurses and therapists, 70% of them reported to have back pain and can be a costly affair.
+In a study which surveyed 107 healthcare workers including nurses and therapists, 70% of them reported that they have back pain.
+Back pain can be a surprisingly costly affair.
 The Workplace Safety and Health (WSH) Institute estimates that work-related musculoskeletal disorders, such as back pain, and other ergonomical problems result in a loss of $3.5 billion a year to Singapore, which is approximately 1% of Singapore’s GDP.
-With such a high proportion of healthcare workers enduring back pain in their jobs, what are some ways to address and prevent this?
+With such a high proportion of healthcare workers enduring backaches in their jobs, what are some ways to address and prevent this?

 Common causes of back pain among healthcare workers

 First, it is important to understand how back pain occurs among healthcare workers.
-Why are there so many healthcare workers complaining of back pains and what kind of healthcare jobs are most at risk?
+Why are there so many healthcare workers complaining of back pain and what kind of healthcare workers are most at risk?